-The importance of how early life conditions affect inter-individual telomere length quickly appears as a key question to understand how somatic growth may shape individual life trajectories in the context of life history trade-offs (Metcalfe & Monaghan, 2003; Monaghan & Ozanne, 2018).
+The importance of how early life conditions affect inter-individual telomere length quickly appears as a key question to understand trade-offs between somatic growth and other life history traits (Metcalfe & Monaghan, 2003; Monaghan & Ozanne, 2018).
 This is based on the observation that growth is a period of high energy metabolism (2-6 times basal metabolic rate, e.g. Kirkwood, 1991) to fuel intense rate of cell division, which is likely to be costly in terms of telomere erosion (Vedder et al., 2017; Spurgin et al., 2018).
-Studies have shown juveniles exposed to challenging conditions in early life to have shorter telomeres.
-This could be due to reduced investment in somatic maintenance as a consequence of low resource availability when conditions are harsh (Herborn et al., 2014; Nettle et al., 2015, 2017; Reichert et al., 2015; Angelier et al., 2017; Quque et al., 2021).
+Studies have shown juveniles exposed to challenging conditions (e.g. stress exposure, competition, food shortage) in early life to have shorter telomeres.
+This could be due to reduced investment in somatic maintenance (e.g. telomerase activity being considered as the primary mechanism involved or the expression of specific shelterin proteins) as a consequence of low resource availability when conditions are harsh (Herborn et al., 2014; Nettle et al., 2015, 2017; Reichert et al., 2015; Angelier et al., 2017; Quque et al., 2021).
 Interestingly, telomeres may also be affected during the pre-hatching developmental period.
 For instance, temperature instability during egg development triggers shorter telomere length at hatching in Japanese quail (Coturnix Japonica, Stier et al., 2020), and decreasing incubation temperature in the common tern (Sterna hirundo) slows down growth rate and preserve telomere length in matched-body sized hatchlings (Vedder et al., 2018).
 Yet, telomere dynamics are not only affected by stress effects.
 Producing eggs is costly for the female, and depending on maternal characteristics and environmental conditions, we can expect an adjustment of egg characteristics that will shape consequent embryonic traits (Williams, 1994; Groothuis & Schwabl, 2008).
 As such, a large diversity of egg components (like yolk and hormones), that may be positively or negatively correlated with each other, may vary and modulate future offspring phenotype (Postma et al., 2014; Williams & Groothuis, 2015).
-In addition, because an entire clutch is produced over sequential laying of consecutive eggs, intra-clutch variability in egg traits may be part of a mother strategy of adaptation of the chick’s phenotype, and is then expected to follow the laying order (Groothuis et al., 2005).
+In addition, because an entire clutch is produced over sequential laying of consecutive eggs, intra-clutch variability in egg traits may be part of a mother’s adaptation strategy of the chick’s phenotype, and is then expected to follow the laying order (Groothuis et al., 2005).
 In particular, according to the brood reduction hypothesis, it is expected that the probability of survival of last hatched nestlings (from last laid eggs) will be smaller than that of first hatched ones in case of harsh conditions (Lack, 1947; Amundsen & Slagsvold, 1996).
 Thus, we can expect maternal investment to decrease over the laying sequence.
 Telomere length is not an exception, and progressive shortening has been observed within clutch laying order in captive zebra finches (Taeniopygia guttata, Noguera et al., 2016) .
-In this study, the astonishing result is that the difference in embryonic telomere lengths between the 1st and the last laid eggs represents 60% of the telomere loss an offspring will show over its first year of life.
+In this study, the astonishing result is that the difference in embryonic telomere lengths between the first and the last laid eggs represents 60% of the telomere loss an offspring will show over its first year of life.
 This source of variation in telomere length may be important to consider since many studies have shown negative consequences of telomere erosion on future individual fitness, e.g. jackdaws (Corvus monedula, Boonekamp et al., 2018), king penguins (Aptenodytes patagonicus, Geiger et al., 2012) or in wild purple-crowned fairy-wrens (Malurus coronatus coronatus, Eastwood et al., 2019), to name a few.
 Still, we lack data on the effect of laying order in many bird species and on how laying order effect on telomere length may vary in relation to additional stress sources, like environmental conditions in the wild (but see Kärkkäinen et al., 2021).